 Meet the 2024 March On for Brain Injury Long Island Honorees.

-During this past year following her accident, she has relearned how to walk and how to speak, she has fallen back in love with writing, reading, and making art, she has started enjoying the mornings more than she ever had before.
-Emily has learned not to resent the wounded self but instead, to hold her.
+During this past year following her accident, she has relearned how to walk and how to speak, she has fallen back in love with writing, reading, and making art, she has started enjoying the mornings more than she ever had before, she has gotten accepted into neuroscience programs, and she has learned not to resent the wounded self but instead, to hold her.
+She is equal parts poet and wit, which people close to her find all the more remarkable after having undergone brain surgery.
+When she asked her dear friend what he would say about her, he described Emily as “a distillation of wonder – a sound intellect, good-humored, a survivor, and above all, a graceful companion.”

 As the 2024 March On for Brain Injury Long Island Honoree, Emily wants to remember and share the journey that she has been on, helping others understand that life can be beautiful after a TBI.